-Where is Oklahoma state in the United States?
+Where is Oklahoma?
+Location of Oklahoma in the United States.

 Home to natural gas and an abundance of oil wells, Oklahoma is part of the South Central Region of the U.S. Oklahoma is surrounded by six states.
 North of Oklahoma lies Kansas.
 Oklahoma shares a border with Colorado in the upper northwest as well, though this border is much shorter than that shared with Kansas.
 New Mexico and Oklahoma are faintly connected in the northwest of OK as well.
 Texas lies directly south of Oklahoma, while Arkansas and Missouri are to the east.